Catalpa Canyon, New Mexico

 Catalpa Canyon is a census-designated place (CDP) in McKinley County, New Mexico, United States.
-It was first listed as a CDP prior to the 2020 census.
+As of the 2020 census, it had a population of 161.

+Geography

-The community is in the western part of McKinley County, bordered to the north by the city of Gallup, the county seat.
+The community is in the western part of McKinley County and is bordered to the north by the city of Gallup, the county seat.
 Catalpa Canyon is a valley in the center of the CDP that drains north to the Puerco River in the eastern part of Gallup.

 New Mexico State Road 602 passes through the western part of the CDP, leading north into Gallup and south 15 mi to Vanderwagen.

+According to the U.S. Census Bureau, the CDP has an area of 7.0 sqmi, all land.

 Demographics

+Catalpa Canyon was first listed as a CDP prior to the 2020 census.

 Education

 It is in Gallup-McKinley County Public Schools.

 Most areas are zoned to Red Rock Elementary School, though some are zoned to Jefferson and Stagecoach elementaries.
 Most areas are zoned to Gallup Middle School, though some are zoned to Chief Manualito and John F. Kennedy middle schools.
 Most areas are zoned to Hiroshi Miyamura High School though some are zoned to Gallup High School.